-(A) A board may adopt an emergency rule without prior notice or hearing, or with an abbreviated notice and hearing, if the board:

-- (a) finds that a substantial likelihood of imminent peril to the public health, safety, or welfare, or requirement of state or federal law, requires adoption of a rule on less than 20 days' notice; and - (b) prepares a written statement of the reasons for its finding under Subdivision (a), above. - (B) Except as provided by Subsection (3), herein, a rule adopted under this section may not be effective for longer than 90 days. - (C) If notice of a hearing on the final rule is given later than 90 days after the date the rule is adopted, the rule is effective for an additional 90 days. - (D) A rule adopted under this section must be adopted at a meeting held as provided by Chapter 551, Government Code. - (4) Submission of Documents.
+- (1) A board may adopt an emergency rule without prior notice or hearing, or with an abbreviated notice and hearing, if the board: - (A) finds that a substantial likelihood of imminent peril to the public health, safety, or welfare, or requirement of state or federal law, requires adoption of a rule on less than 20 days' notice; and - (B) prepares a written statement of the reasons for its finding under Subdivision (a), above. - (2) Except as provided by Subsection (3), herein, a rule adopted under this section may not be effective for longer than 90 days. - (3) If notice of a hearing on the final rule is given not later than the 90th day after the date the rule is adopted, the rule is effective for an additional 90 days. - (4) A rule adopted under this section must be adopted at a meeting held as provided by Chapter 551, Government Code. - (d) Submission of Documents.
 Any interested person may submit written statements, protests or comments, briefs, affidavits, exhibits, technical reports, or other documents relating to the subject of the hearing.
-Such documents must be submitted no later than the time of the hearing, as stated in the notice of hearing; provided; however, that the presiding officer may grant additional time for the submission of documents.
+Such documents must be submitted no later than the time of the hearing, as stated in the notice of hearing; provided, however, that the presiding officer may grant additional time for the submission of documents. - (e) Oral Presentations.

-(5) Oral Presentations.

 Any person desiring to testify on the subject of the hearing must so indicate on the registration form provided at the hearing.
 The presiding officer establishes the order of testimony and may limit the number of times a person may speak, the time period for oral presentations, and the time period for raising questions.
-In addition, the presiding officer may limit or exclude cumulative, irrelevant, or unduly repetitious presentations.

-(6) Conclusion of the Hearing; Closing the Record; Hearing Examiner's Report.
+In addition, the presiding officer may limit or exclude cumulative, irrelevant, or unduly repetitious presentations. - (f) Conclusion of the Hearing; Closing the Record; Hearing Examiner's Report.
 At the conclusion of the testimony, and after the receipt of all documents, the presiding officer may either close the record, or keep it open to allow the submission of additional information.
-If the presiding officer is a hearing examiner, the hearing examiner must, after the record is closed, prepare a report to the board.
-The report must include a summary of the subject of the hearing and the public comments received, together with the hearing examiner's recommendations for action.
-Upon completion and issuance of the hearing examiner's report, a copy must be submitted to the board.
-Any interested person who requests in writing will be notified when the report is completed and furnished a copy of the report.

-(7) Exceptions to the Hearing Examiner's Report; Reopening the Record.

-Any interested person may make exceptions to the hearing examiner's report, and the board may reopen the record, in the manner prescribed in Rule 13.6(b).

-(8) Decision; Appeal regarding District Rules.
+If the presiding officer is a Hearing Examiner, the Hearing Examiner must, after the record is closed, prepare a report to the Board.
+The report must include a summary of the subject of the hearing and the public comments received, together with the Hearing Examiner's recommendations for action.
+Upon completion and issuance of the Hearing Examiner's report, a copy must be submitted to the Board.
+Any interested person who so requests in writing will be notified when the report is completed, and furnished a copy of the report. - (g) Exceptions to the Hearing Examiner's Report; Reopening the Record.
+Any interested person may make exceptions to the Hearing Examiner's report, and the Board may reopen the record, in the manner prescribed in Rule 13.6(b). - (h) Decision; Appeal regarding District Rules. - (1) Board Action.
+After the record is closed and the matter is submitted to the Board, the Board may then take the matter under advisement, continue it from day to day, reopen or rest the matter, refuse the action sought or grant the same in whole or part, or take

-(A) Board Action.

-After the record is closed and the matter is submitted to the board, the board may then take the matter under advisement, continue it from day to day, reopen or rest the matter, refuse the action sought or grant the same in whole or part, or take any other appropriate action.
-The board action takes effect at the conclusion of the meeting and is not affected by a motion for rehearing.